 - Newly hired employees upon successfully completion of their introductory period, will receive a 2.5% increase in their base salary including newly hired Communication Officer II; Fire Engineer; Police Officer IV; and Utility Operator IV.
-Newly hired Communications Officer I; Firefighter, Senior Firefighter; Police Officer I, II, III; and Utility Operator I, II, III positions are excluded from this program. - Current employees announcements for vacancies for City positions will first be posted internally in City offices for at least five (5) working days when openings become available: - Vertical Promotion with Supervision Employee moves to a different position which has a higher starting salary, the position is considered supervisory, brings greater responsibility and pay, together with a change in the nature of the job: - Shall be subject to the application process;
+Newly hired Communications Officer I; Firefighter, Senior Firefighter; Police Officer I, II, III; and Utility Operator I, II, III positions are excluded from this program. - Current employees announcements for vacancies for City positions will first be posted internally in City offices for at least five (5) working days when openings become available: - Vertical Promotion with or without Supervision Employee moves to a different position which has a higher starting salary, the position may or may not be is considered supervisory, brings greater responsibility and pay, together with a change in the nature of the job: - Shall be subject to the application process;

-- Shall move to the minimum of the new pay range or 5% increase in base pay, whichever is greater (not to exceed the maximum of the new pay range); - Shall serve an introductory period; - Shall be eligible for 2.5% Introductory Bonus. - Horizontal Promotion Employee moves to next level of their current position upon fulfillment of promotion criteria i.e. Communication Officer I to Communications Officer II; Firefighter to Senior Firefighter, Police Officer I, to Police Officer II, Police Officer II to Police Officer III, Police Officer III to Police Officer IV; Utility Operator I to Utility Operator II, Utility Operator II to Utility Operator III, Utility Operator III to Utility Operator IV: - Shall not be subject to the application process; - Shall receive 5% increase in pay; - Shall not serve introductory period; - Is not eligible for 2.5% Introductory Bonus - Vertical Transfer without Supervision Employee moves to a different position which has a higher or lower beginning salary, together with a change in the nature of the job: - Shall be subject to the application process; - Shall move to the minimum of the new pay range if current salary is below the new position's pay range; - Shall keep current salary if above the minimum of the new pay range (not to exceed the maximum of the new pay range); - Shall take a reduction in pay to the top of the new pay range if current salary is above the pay range for the new position; - Shall serve an introductory period; - Eligible for the 2.5% Introductory Bonus upon successful completion of the introductory period.
-The Introductory Bonus will be a cash payout if the employee is at the maximum salary range. - Lateral Transfer Employee keeps the same position but moves to a different department i.e. Administrative Assistant or Executive Administrative Assistant: - Shall be subject to the application process; - Shall keep current salary not to exceed the maximum of the pay range; - Shall serve an introductory period; - Is not eligible for the 2.5% Introductory Bonus;
+- Shall move to the minimum of the new pay range or 5% increase in base pay, whichever is greater (not to exceed the maximum of the new pay range); - Shall serve an introductory period; - Shall be eligible for 2.5% Introductory Bonus. - Level Advancement Horizontal Promotion Employee moves to next level of their current position upon fulfillment of promotion criteria-i.e. Communication Officer I to Communications Officer II; Firefighter to Senior Firefighter, Police Officer I, to Police Officer II, Police Officer II to Police Officer IV; Utility Operator I to Utility Operator II, Utility Operator III to Utility Operator IV; - Shall not be subject to the application process; - Shall receive 5% increase in pay; - Shall not serve introductory period;

+Is not eligible for 2.5% Introductory Bonus